 Distributing coats to needy children not only fills a vital need in the community, it is also an excellent way to build camaraderie among members and prospects.
 Seeing the joy that getting a new winter coat brings to a child will help prospects to see the Knights of Columbus as an organization they want to be a part of.
-In the last four years, Knights of Columbus councils have distributed more than 72,000 winter coats to needy children.
+Over the years, Knights of Columbus councils have distributed more than 72,000 winter coats to needy children.